ecmwf/odc/docs/content/reference/file-format-reference.rst

 Missing Values
 ~~~~~~~~~~~~~~

-The missing value used in the different contexts is different.
-Unless otherwise indicated, this value can be selected at runtime when encoding, and the value used as the missing value (and correspondingly returned by the codecs) is stored inside the resultant file.
+There are three categories of mising value:

+  1. The value used in the API to communicate that a value is missing with calling code
+  2. A missing value chosen to represent a missing value during encoded, which is stored in the column header during encoding.
+This typically matches the API missing value used during encoding.
+  3. Codec-specific values or markers used to indicate that a value is missing.

+By default the values used for (1) and (2) are

 ========  ===============
 Type      Value